cstaelin/LPSolver-Extension/README.md

-## Linear Programming Extension

-This extension provides an interface to the open source Linear Program solver lpsolve (available freely via Sourceforge), allowing integration of linear programming functionality to NetLogo models.

 ### INSTALLATION INSTRUCTIONS for LPSolver v3.0.0:

 This version of the `lpsolver` extension is compatible with NetLogo 6.1, and requires multiple library files in order to function.
 Installation instructions for Windows and Linux are given below.
 Instructuions for the Macintosh are still being developed.